skypilot-org/skypilot/llm/llama-2/README.md

 ## How to run LLaMA 2 chatbot (FAIR model)?

-You can now host your own LLaMA 2 chatbot with SkyPilot using 1-click.
+You can also host the official FAIR model without using huggingface and gradio.

 1. Launch the LLaMA 2 chatbot on the cloud: